c37102001/RepeatPatternCounting/README.md

   * Modify directory structure and config to more flexible testing

 * 0317
   * Use solidity for filtering, area and color grad for obviousity voting

+* 0319
+  * Add texture feature, but performance drops when using it.
+Better not to use.

 ## Sample directory structure